SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 >
 > 12.5.1 National recycling rate, tons of material recycled

-This target is interpreted to cover research about reducing/preventing waste (mucicipal, commercial, etc.), about waste generation and about recycling.
+This target is interpreted to cover research about reducing/preventing waste (municipal, commercial, etc.), about waste generation and about recycling.
 We consider this to also cover research about the circular economy and sidestreams.
 Some specifying terms for waste generators are picked from the indicator 12.5.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-05-01.pdf.

 The themes of this target are also addressed in target **12.2 phrases 3 and 4** about efficient use of natural resources and reducing waste involved in using them, as well as in target **12.3 phrases 1 and 3** about food loss and waste in food production.
 Recycling of wastes is also included in target **12.4 phrase 2**.